-actual deal Yes/No = $\beta_1$ PTAD + $\beta_2$ Leverage + $\beta_3$ RoA + $\beta_4$ P/B + $\beta_0$ + $\varepsilon$
+actual deal Yes/No = β_1 PTAD + β_2 Leverage + β_3 RoA + β_4 P/B + β_0 + ε

 The target's market value MV serves as a proxy for the size of the company.
 In analogy to Kang and Stulz (1997) as well as Coval and Moskowitz (1999) we use the log of the market value.
 This has two reasons: First it helps to differentiate small company sizes more distinctively as they are the majority of M&A transactions in our sample.
 Second, the relationship between firm size and information availability is not linear: The availability of information about a certain company (e.g. due to accounting regulations, pressure by public interest, etc.) can be assumed to improve with rising company size, but the slope of this information-size-function cannot be infinitely positive.
 With the next regressor we add the target's leverage.
 The leverage shows the target's financial distress.
 This can be one reason of selling the company.
 For the acquirer a high leverage is a two-way indicator: On the one hand the leverage can show increased risk in operations.
 On the other hand it acts as an indicator for a higher return on equity.
-As Coval and Moskowitz (2001) put it: 'The significance of the leverage variable is most likely accounted for by its association with future returns' uncertainty' (Coval and Moskowitz 2001, p 2067).
+As Coval and Moskowitz (2001) put it: "The significance of the leverage variable is most likely accounted for by its association with future returns' uncertainty' (Coval and Moskowitz 2001, p 2067).
 Informed investors might have larger holdings in highly levered firms than less informed investors.
-These two sides of the medal emphasize our special attention for this variable, especially as Coval and Moskowitz (1999) find a positive impact of leverage on the home bias of US funds managers.

-The third variable extends the regression by the return-on-assets ratio.
-The RoA gives an idea of the target's profitability as well as its accounting performance (see Coval and Moskowitz, 1999, 2063).
+The third variable is the return-on-assets ratio.
+RoA gives an idea of the target's profitability as well as its accounting performance (see Coval and Moskowitz, 1999, 2063).
 This analysis of the entire US market could be biased by industry specific variations.
-Since we perform a matched pair analysis only with peers that are in the same four-digit SIC industry, we do not account for industry-specific levels of either RoA or P/B. The price-to-book ratio P/B can be interpreted as indicator for potential growth of the target.
+Since we perform a matched pair analysis only with peers that are in the same fourdigit SIC industry, we do not account for industry-specific levels of either RoA or P/B. The price-to-book ratio P/B can be interpreted as indicator for potential growth of the target.
 However, a small P/B can signal either a capital market's underestimation or severe distress of the company (see Coval and Moskowitz 1999, p 2063, and Fama and French 1992).

 In our sample information on these variables is available only for 874 transactions and their peers.
 That group has an equally distributed response variable, i.e. an equal amount of zeros and ones.
 The distribution of actual transactions (binary variable equals one) has a mean target-acquirer-distance of 1078 km with a median of 473 km.
 In contrast, the distribution of hypothetical transactions (binary variable equals zero) has a mean potential acquirer-target distance PTAD of 1607 km with a median of 1158 km.
 In this sample nearly two thirds (65 percent) of all matched pairs have a peer firm that is further away than the actual target.
 Figure 4 shows the regression results.
 The full sample is divided into sub-samples for different firm sizes.
 The smallest category builds the nano caps with a market capitalization of up to 50 million US dollars.
 The second frame contains the micro caps with at least 50 to 300 million and is followed by the small caps with up to 2 billion dollars.
 The second largest category includes the mid caps with a market capitalization between 2 and 10 billion dollars.
 As the last category the large caps embrace enterprises of up to 200 billion dollars.
-After the firm size distinction we distinguish transactions that take place within one industry (SICacquirer $\neq$ SICtargel).
+17